dayton-outar/shillings/docs/BRANDING/POSITIONING.md

 > Not true.
 Advertising agencies can’t spin straw into gold.
 If they could, they’d be in the straw-spinning business and not the advertising business.
 >
 > Today, creativity is dead.
 The name of the game on Madison Avenue is positioning.

+## Chapter 25.
+Playing the Positioning Game

+> To be successful today at positioning, you must have a large degree of mental flexibility.
+You must be able to select and use words with as much disdain for the history book as for the dictionary.
+>
+> Not that conventional, accepted meanings are not important.
+Quite the contrary.
+You must select the words which trigger the meanings you want to establish.
+>
+> But is this ethical?
+Remember, words have no meaning.
+They are empty containers until you fill them with meaning.
+If you want to reposition a product, a person, or a country, you often have to first change the container.
+>
+> In a sense, every product or service is “packaged goods.”
+If it isn’t sold in a box, the name becomes the box.
+>
+> ...
+>
+> Language is the currency of the mind.
+To think conceptually, you manipulate words.
+With the right choice of words, you can influence the thinking process itself.
+(As proof that the mind “thinks with words” and not abstract thoughts, consider how a language is learned.
+To be really fluent in a foreign language, say French, you must learn to think in French.)
+>
+> But there are limits.
+If a word is so far out of touch with reality, the mind just refuses to use the word.
+It says “large” on the tube that everyone except the manufacturer calls a “small” toothpaste tube.
+It says “economy” on the tube that everyone calls “large.”
+>
+> The People’s Republic of China is usually called “Red China” because no one believes it is a “people’s republic.”
+(Inside the country, the People’s Republic of China is undoubtedly an effective name.)
+>
+> ...
+>
+> To play the game successfully, you must make decisions on what your company will be doing not next month or next year but in 5 years, 10 years.
+In other words, instead of turning the wheel to meet each fresh wave, a company must point itself in the right direction.
+>
+> You must have vision.
+There’s no sense building a position based on a technology that’s too narrow.
+Or a product that’s becoming obsolete.
+Or a name that’s defective.
+>
+> ...
+>
+> When you trace the history of how leadership positions were established, from Hershey in chocolate to Hertz in rent-a-cars, the common thread is not marketing skill or even product innovation.
+The common thread is seizing the initiative before the competitor has a chance to get established.
+The leader usually poured in the marketing money while the situation was still fluid.
+>
+> Hershey, for example, established a position in chocolate so strong that Hershey felt it didn’t need to advertise at all.
+This conviction was a luxury that competitors like Mars couldn’t afford.
+>
+> Finally Hershey decided to advertise.
+But not in time.
+Today the Hershey milk chocolate bar is not the largest seller.
+It’s not even in the top 5.
+>
+> You can see that establishing a leadership position depends not only on luck and timing but also on a willingness to pour it on when others stand back and wait.
+>
+> ...
+>
+> Only an obvious idea will work today.
+The overwhelming volume of communication prevents anything else from succeeding.
+>
+> But the obvious isn’t always so obvious.
+“Boss” Kettering had a sign which he placed on the wall of the General Motors Research Building in Dayton: “This problem when solved will be simple.”
+>
+> “Raisins from California.
+Nature’s candy.”
+>
+> “Moist and meaty Gainesburgers.
+The canned dog food without the can.”
+>
+> “Bubble Yum.
+Number yum in bubble gum.”
+>
+> These are the kinds of simple ideas that work today.
+Simple concepts expressed with simple words used in a straightforward way.
+>
+> Often the solution to a problem is so simple that thousands of people have looked at it without seeing it.
+When an idea is clever or complicated, however, we should be suspicious.
+It probably won’t work because it’s not simple enough.
+>
+> ...
+>
+> The secret to establishing a successful position is to keep two things in balance: (1) A unique position with (2) an appeal that’s not too narrow.
+>
+> ...
+>
+> In positioning, smaller may be better.
+It is usually better to look for smaller targets that you can own exclusively rather than a bigger market you have to share with three or four other brands.
+>
+> You can’t be all things to all people and still have a powerful position.